defuncart/bratacha/README.md

 ## About

-*Bratacha* (Irish for flags) is an open source project targeting languages which are often ignored within the flag quiz space, for instance Irish, Welsh, Belarusian.
+*Bratacha* (Irish for flags) is a fun flag quiz game with an emphasis on often overlooked languages.

+- Supports 4 languages (Irish, Welsh, Belarusian, English)
+- Hard mode shows similar flags
+- Works 100% offline

 Bratacha is apolitical.
 All flags adhere to full member states of the United Nations.